slayercio/steam-openid/README.md

 ```

 ## Credits
-This library was inspired by and takes much of its implementation from [node-steam-openid](https://www.npmjs.com/package/node-steam-openid).
+This library was heavily inspired by and takes much of its implementation from [node-steam-openid](https://www.npmjs.com/package/node-steam-openid).